MohitSoni11/ML-Cricket-Integration-Project/README.md

 During 11th grade, I did this project with Sundar Uncle to combine my 2 passions -- Machine Learning and Cricket.
 I used ML to predict the weaknesses and different attributes of a specific player based on the stadium, the format of the game, and past player performances.

 ## Problem Description
 Question: What are Virat Kohli's weaknesses?
-In other words, if I had to bowl to Virat Kohli, where would I bowl to have the highest chance of getting him out?
+In other words, if I had to bowl to Virat Kohli at the international stage, where would I bowl to have the highest chance of getting him out?

 ## Understanding the Data